Zerdoum/Harborth_constant/README.md

 You have to change the parameters of: `MODULO1, MODULO2, MODULO3 and MODULO4`, according to the finite abelian group of which you are looking for its Harborth constant.

 ## Example:
-For The group `C_3 ⊕ C_12`, you have to enter the following parameters:
+For the group `C_3 ⊕ C_12`, you have to enter the following parameters:

 ## Initialization:
 ```